-Milwaukee, Wisconsin September 7, 2017
+Milwaukee, Wisconsin September 6, 2018

-Shareowner ServicesSM P.O.
+EQ Shareowner Services P.O.
 Box 64945 St. Paul, MN 55164-0945

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ELECTION OF THE NOMINEE DIRECTORS, "FOR" PROPOSAL 2 AND "FOR" EVERY 1 YEAR ON PROPOSAL 3.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ELECTION OF THE NOMINEE DIRECTORS AND "FOR" PROPOSAL 2.
 AFTER VOTING SIMPLY SIGN, DATE, AND RETURN THIS PROXY CARD.

-STRATTEC SECURITY CORPORATION 2017 ANNUAL MEETING

-1. Election of directors: (term expiring at the 2020 Annual Meeting) 01 Michael J. Koss 02 David R. Zimmer Vote FOR the nominees Vote WITHHELD from the nominees withhold authority to vote for any individual nomi e the number(s) of the nominee(s) in the box to the 2.
-To approve the non-binding advisory proposal on exe ecutive compensation.
-Vote FOR the proposal Vote AGAINST ABSTAIN 3.
-To approve the non-binding advisory proposal on the compensation. e frequency of future advisory votes on executive 1 Year 2 Years 3 Ye ears 🗌 Abstain 4.
-In their discretion, the Proxies are authorized to vote on such other matters as may properly come before the matters as matters as matters as matters as may properly come before the matters as may properly come before the neetii ıg.
-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPOSAL 1, FOR PROPOSAL 2 AND FOR EVERY "1 YEAR" ON PROPOSAL 3.

-Address Change?
-Mark box, sign, and indicate changes below:
+STRATTEC SECURITY CORPORATION 2018 ANNUAL MEETING 1.
+Election of directors: (term expiring at the 2021 Annual Meeting) 01 Harold M. Stratton II 02 Thomas W. Florsheim, Jr. Vote FOR the nominees Vote WITHHELD from the nominees (To withhold authority to vote for any individual nominee, write the number(s) of the nominee(s) in the box to the right.)
+2. To approve the non-binding advisory proposal on ex ecutive compensation.
+Vote FOR the proposal Vote AGAIN the proposal ST ABSTAIN 3.
+3. In their discretion, the Proxies are authorized to vote on such other matters as may properly come before the meeting.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" EACH OF THE NOMINEE DIRECTORS AND FOR PROPOSAL 2.
+AFTER VOTING SIMPLY SIGN, DATE, AND RETURN THIS PROXY CARD.
+Ad dress Change?
+Mark box, sign, and indicate changes below: Da te Sig nature(s) in Box add igning as attorney, executor, adminis your full title as such.
+If shares are ders must sign the Proxy.